arbor-sim/arbor/doc/python/cable_cell.rst

 Cable cell properties
 ---------------------

-Cable cells have certain parameters that can be set either at the cell, or model level.
+Cable cells have certain properties that can be set either at the cell, or model level.
 These properties are:

    ========================================  =========